 - Across the street from Bleachers, sports bar, 11:00 a.m. to 1:00 a.m.

 - Across the street from Tryon House, American, family, 11:00 a.m. to 11:00 p.m.

 - Across the street from Valentino's, Italian, 6:00 p.m. to 11:00 p.m.

 - Across the street from Shoney's, Buffet, 6:00 a.m. to 10:00 p.m.

 - 0.10 mile(s) from Azteca, Mexican, 11:00 a.m. to 10:00 p.m.

 - 0.10 mile(s) from Quizno's Subs, sandwiches, 11:00 a.m. to 8:00 p.m.

 BEST WESTERN PLUS Sterling Hotel & Suites

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Charlotte.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Charlotte.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean